Using Storybook with RedwoodJS - Lunchdev

 Now we see we have these comments in our blog post component.

-The magic there is even though the Storybook is showing you the component, the component uses the cell and our stuff still kicks in.
-Even though it's like a sub component of the component, you're displaying our stuff, the MSW stuff kicks in and still intercepts that GraphQL call and shows you the mocked.
-The mocked comments.
-Even though that's not the cell you're doing here, you're viewing its parent, it still goes through.
-Down through a chain of cells and still gets mocked.
+The magic there is that even though Storybook is showing you the component, the component uses the cell and our stuff still kicks in.
+Even though it's like a subcomponent of the component you're displaying, the MSW stuff kicks in and still intercepts that GraphQL call and shows you the mocked comments.
+Even though that's not the cell you're viewing here, you're viewing its parent, it still goes down through a chain of cells and still gets mocked.

 00:40:38 - Anthony Campolo